Simplicial set

-In mathematics, a simplicial set is an object composed of simplices in a specific way.
-Simplicial sets are higher-dimensional generalizations of directed graphs, partially ordered sets and categories.
-Formally, a simplicial set may be defined as a contravariant functor from the simplex category to the category of sets.
-Simplicial sets were introduced in 1950 by Samuel Eilenberg and Joseph A. Zilber.
+In mathematics, a simplicial set is a sequence of sets with internal order structure (abstract simplices) and maps between them.
+Simplicial sets are higher-dimensional generalizations of directed graphs.

 Every simplicial set gives rise to a "nice" topological space, known as its geometric realization.
 This realization consists of geometric simplices, glued together according to the rules of the simplicial set.
-Indeed, one may view a simplicial set as a purely combinatorial construction designed to capture the essence of a "well-behaved" topological space for the purposes of homotopy theory.
+Indeed, one may view a simplicial set as a purely combinatorial construction designed to capture the essence of a topological space for the purposes of homotopy theory.
 Specifically, the category of simplicial sets carries a natural model structure, and the corresponding homotopy category is equivalent to the familiar homotopy category of topological spaces.

+Formally, a simplicial set may be defined as a contravariant functor from the simplex category to the category of sets.
+Simplicial sets were introduced in 1950 by Samuel Eilenberg and Joseph A. Zilber.

 Simplicial sets are used to define quasi-categories, a basic notion of higher category theory.
 A construction analogous to that of simplicial sets can be carried out in any category, not just in the category of sets, yielding the notion of simplicial objects.